hyttmi/cellframe-masternode-webui/README.md

 - `latest_node_version`: Returns the latest version of Cellframe node
 - `cpu_utilization`: Returns the current CPU utilization of Cellframe node
 - `memory_utilization`: Returns the current memory utilization of Cellframe node
+- `accent_color`: Returns the accent color from cellframe-node.cfg
 - `network_data`: A list of dictionaries containing network information.
   - `name`: The name of the network
   - `state`: The current state of the network (online/offline)